NATO, Ukraine autonomy pose diplomatic challenges for Biden

 Associated Press

-WASHINGTON (AP) — President Joe Biden said this week the U.S. would take a more direct role in diplomacy to address Vladimir Putin’s security concerns over Ukraine, part of a broader effort to dissuade the Russian leader from a destabilizing invasion of its western neighbor.
+WASHINGTON (AP) — President Joe Biden reached out to Ukraine’s leader Thursday as the United States moved to take a more direct role in diplomacy between that country and Russia, part of a broader effort to dissuade Russia from a destabilizing invasion of its western neighbor.

 But any negotiations to peacefully resolve Europe’s tangled East-West rivalries will present minefields for the U.S. president.

-Biden made his offer of American diplomacy during a two-hour online session with Putin on Tuesday.
-He offered joining the Europeans in negotiations not just to settle the conflict in eastern Ukraine but to address Putin’s larger strategic objections to NATO expanding its membership and building military capacity ever closer to Russia’s borders.
+Biden made his offer of American diplomacy during a two-hour online session with Russian President Vladimir Putin on Tuesday.
+He proposed joining the Europeans in negotiations not just to settle the conflict in eastern Ukraine but to address Putin’s larger strategic objections to NATO expanding its membership and building military capacity ever closer to Russia’s borders.

-Biden spoke by phone Thursday with Ukrainian President Volodymyr Zelenskyy, although no details were available immediately after their discussion.
+Biden spoke with Ukrainian President Volodymyr Zelenskyy by phone for more than an hour Thursday.
+In a tweet, the Ukrainian leader said the two “discussed possible formats for resolving the conflict in Donbas and touched upon the course of internal reforms in Ukraine.”

-Administration officials have suggested that the U.S. will press Ukraine to formally cede a measure of autonomy to eastern Ukrainian lands now controlled by Russia-backed separatists who rose up against Kyiv in 2014.
-An undefined “special status” for those areas was laid out in an ambiguous, European-brokered peace deal in 2015, but it has never taken hold.
+Administration officials have suggested that the U.S. will press Ukraine to formally cede a measure of autonomy within its eastern Donbas region, which is now under de facto control by Russia-backed separatists who rose up against Kyiv in 2014.
+Decentralization of Ukraine and a “special status” for Donbas was laid out in an ambiguous, European-brokered peace deal in 2015, but it has never taken hold.

+More autonomy could formally give residents of that region more authority over some local issues.
+The officials made no mention of ceding any territory, and Biden has made clear that Ukraine’s sovereignty and territorial integrity are not on the table for the U.S. in any negotiations.

 Biden also will have to finesse Ukraine’s desire to join NATO.
 The U.S. and NATO reject Putin’s demands that they guarantee Ukraine won’t be admitted to the Western military alliance.